peterzernia/wanderlist/README.md

 In my earlier project [Petsygram](https://github.com/peterzernia/petsygram), I relied heavily on Django templates and barely even touched any of the Django Rest Framework.
 The motivation for my next project was to make use of Django Rest Framework to make a REST API and interact with that API in a Single-Page App (SPA).
-This is clearly the direction modern web development has taken.
+SPAs are one of the directions modern web development has taken, and it seems very important to learn how to build them.
 Reactjs fit the bill for everything I was looking to do in this web app, as well as being an exciting and popular library.
 As an avid traveller and geography buff, creating an app based around traveling and geography made perfect sense.
 Countries have plenty of interesting